 watching with cold glee

 your time is yet to come.

-Continue reading “Tagore’s The Post Office and the living”
+Continue reading “Tagore’s The Post Office”

 A judgmental person is shown the mirror.